jgravelle/Groqqle/src/Groqqle.md

             Summarize the following news content from {url} for {grade_description}:
             {content}

-            Your task is to provide a comprehensive and informative synopsis of the main subject matter, along with an SEO-optimized headline.
-The summary must stand alone, without mentioning the original source, its authors, or any references to articles, videos, or materials.
+            Your task is to write a new, comprehensive and informative article by creating original synopses of the main subject matter, along with an SEO-optimized headline.
+Your writing must stand alone as its own independent news article, without mentioning the original source, its authors, or any references to articles, videos, or materials.
 Follow these guidelines:

-            1. Generate an SEO-optimized headline that:
+    w        1.
+Generate an SEO-optimized headline that:
                 - Captures user interest without sensationalism
                 - Accurately represents the main topic
                 - Uses relevant keywords
                 - Is concise (ideally 50-60 characters)
                 - Maintains professionalism
                 - Does not begin with anything akin to "Imagine" or "Picture this"
+                - Never references the original source material (e.g.: "the article", or "the story", etc.)

             2. Format your headline exactly as follows:
                 HEADLINE: [Your SEO-optimized headline here]

-            3. Write your summary using the inverted pyramid style:
+            3. Write your article using the inverted pyramid style:
                 - Start with a strong lede (opening sentence) that entices readers and summarizes the most crucial information
                 - Present the most important information first
                 - Follow with supporting details and context